Śūraṅgama Sūtra: In favor of the sūtra being based on Indian originals

 After the critiques of the Śūraṅgama from Lü Cheng and Liang Qichao, Shi Minsheng (釋愍生) wrote a book titled the Bianpo lengyan baiwei (辯破楞嚴百偽, lit: "Refutation of the One hundred reasons about why Śūraṅgama Sūtra is apocryphal"), establishing a rigorous response to them by criticizing both Lü and Liang for misunderstanding the Śūraṅgama Sūtra.
 In Shi Minsheng's book, he listed one hundred arguments that directly corresponded to and countered Lü Cheng's list of one hundred critiques, cross-referencing and citing multiple other scriptures in the Buddhist canon to undermine each of Lü's critiques by demonstrating that they were based on misinterpretations of the text or lack of understanding regarding Buddhist doctrines.

-In his examination of the authenticity of the Surangama Sūtra as well as arguments presented by past academics on the issue, Jia Jinhua notes that the presence of Chinese or Taoist elements in the text that have been noted by some academics such as those mentioned by James A. Benn, "comprise only a tiny ratio of the whole sūtra, and are mostly sporadic terms and allusions that do not form significant ideas of indigenous Chinese origin; thus, they do not necessarily indicate a Chinese origin for the sūtra.
+Likewise, Jinhua Jia contends that the text is not a Chinese forgery but a genuine Indian Buddhist scripture that underwent a culturally adaptive translation process in the early 8th century.
+In his examination of the authenticity of the Surangama Sūtra as well as arguments presented by past academics on the issue, Jia notes that the presence of Chinese or Taoist elements in the text that have been noted by some academics, such as those mentioned by James A. Benn, "comprise only a tiny ratio of the whole sūtra, and are mostly sporadic terms and allusions that do not form significant ideas of indigenous Chinese origin; thus, they do not necessarily indicate a Chinese origin for the sūtra.
 Rather, they can be seen as translative substitutions of parallel Sanskrit elements applied by the translators."
 In other words, they represent the translators' method of finding functional native Chinese equivalents that closely resemble and parallel the original concepts in the Sanskrit source.
 Indeed, he further notes that "Chinese terms and allusions appear more or less in almost all Buddhist scriptures of Chinese translation.
 For example, Daoist “philosophical” terms such as Dao 道, wu 無, wuwei 無為, and so forth appear everywhere in authentic translated sūtras.
 While Daoist “religious” terms are less commonly seen, several sūtras translated during Empress Wu’s reign do contain this kind of terminology."
+Furthermore, Jia argues that these Chinese elements within the sutra, including Taoist influenced terminology and a refined literary style, resulted from Fang Rong's and Huai Di's editorial contributions during translation.
+These modifications were shaped by the contemporary intellectual environment, which synthesized Buddhist and indigenous ideas, and by the translators' connections to early Chan Buddhism.
+Thus, the current text of the Śūraṃgama was a Mahāyāna text that absorbed Chinese cultural influences through translation.